-College of Law > Faculty & Staff > Faculty A-Z > Barry Kellman
+College of Law > Faculty & Staff > Full-time Faculty > Barry Kellman

 Barry Kellman is a professor of law at DePaul University College of Law, currently teaching: International Criminal Law; Environmental Law; International Law of Peace and Security; International Environmental Justice; and The Law of Antiterrorism.
 He was the 2014 Fulbright Distinguished Chair in Public International Law at the Raoul Wallenberg Institute, Lund University, Sweden.